-In this article we continue our series of attacking patterns by having a look at the most common ways of attacking our opponent’s castle when he has a played a fianchetto.
+In this article, we continue our series of attacking patterns by having a look at the most common ways of attacking our opponent’s castle when he has played a fianchetto.
 The idea is to learn the standard means of launching your attack.

 Not only the pawn advanced to g3 (g6 if black) controls two key squares like f4 and h4, but also the bishop on g2 is usually a very strong piece.
 However, there are some common patterns of attack a player can follow in order to damage this castle formation:

 - The advance of the H pawn with two main goals: one is to open the H file, and the other is to “soften” the g3 spot after the capture.
 This way there could be ideas of sacrifices in order to destroy the king’s shelter;

 - Trading the fianchetto’s bishop.
 This is a highly common idea.
 Once this bishop is off the board, the king is immediately weakened and the squares f3 and h3 become targets of invasion;